-- Palmetto Commerce Interchange the goal of this project is to reduce congestion at surrounding intersections, offer additional travel routes, provide access to existing and planned development, and improve mobility.
-Construction began in August 2023 and is anticipated to be substantially complete in early 2026. - Several new Emergency Medical Service (EMS) Stations are expected to be underway in the coming months. - The Coroner Office Expansion Project is scheduled to begin in January 2024.
+• Palmetto Commerce Interchange - the goal of this project is to reduce congestion at surrounding intersections, offer additional travel routes, provide access to existing and planned development, and improve mobility.
+Construction began in August 2023, and is anticipated to be substantially complete in early 2026.